Written by Rachael Kraft (Last Updated 3/9/2023)

 However, if you have more than one horse, a living quarters is definitely best in a gooseneck horse trailer.
 Most bumper pull horse trailers with living quarters are extremely unsafe because the front of the trailer becomes too heavy for safe towing.
 Unfortunately, that doesn’t stop many trailer manufacturers from making these models.

+A lot of people considering gooseneck vs. bumper pull trailers lean toward bumper pulls when it comes to ease of driving.
 People who are brand new to horse trailers tend to think that bumper pull horse trailers would be easier to drive.
 They see these trailers as a quick “hitch ‘n go” option.
-But actually, they are not that much different to drive.
+But actually, they are not that much different when it comes to driving.

 Brad Heath, owner of Double D Trailers, says, “Bumper pulls are a little easier to back up than a gooseneck, but moving in the forward direction there isn't a noticeable difference in maneuverability.”